x

 Eisbein

-Eisbein is Berlin cuisine for advanced travelers and a true classic among traditional German dishes!
+Eisbein is Berlin cuisine for advanced travellers and a true classic among traditional German dishes!
 The corned and cooked pork knuckles are typically served with Sauerkraut, mashed peas, salted potatoes and mustard.
 The meat is strongly marbled and surrounded by a thick layer of fat, yet it is very tender and aromatic.

 The dishes name translates to ‘ice leg’.
 However, there are a few different explanations for the name’s origin.
 A common theory is stemming from folk etymology, deriving from the formerly common use of shin bones as material for skate blades, called islegg in Norwegian.